 The famous Quindio wax palms of Colombia

-Cocora Valley isn’t very easy to get to, which was part of the lure.
+Cocora Valley isn’t very easy to get to, which was part of the lure

-In my opinion, the effort to get to Salento and hike in Cocora Valley is worth it
+That all said, the effort to get to Salento and hike in Cocora Valley is worth it

 Why?
-Quite, simply, this one leg of our trip could have been the “adventure of a lifetime” in and of itself.
+Quite simply, this one leg of our trip could have been the “adventure of a lifetime” in and of itself.

-So, how do you actually get to this hike?
+But, how do you actually get to this hike?

 Photo of a Jeep known as a Willy.

-Every morning in the main square, large Jeeps that the locals refer to as “Willy’s” take hikers out to the valley.
-They run like clockwork starting at 7AM, cost a few thousand pesos per person, and take about half an hour to get to the starting point of the Cocora Valley Hike.
 Depending on how adventurous you are, you can sit inside the Jeep and admire the scenery as you wind up and through the mountains, or you can hang onto the back for some fresh air and a truly otherworldly experience.
-(Guess which we did ?.)
+(Guess which we did?)

 Not especially detailed, but not especially complicated, so there you have it!

-The Willy drops you off in a parking lot just across the road from the start of the hike.
-There will be two fees to pay, an entry fee and an exit fee, each totaling 3,000 COP, so 6,000 COP, per person, for the entire hike.
-(That’s less than 2 USD per person.)
-After paying the entry fee, you’ve got two choices.
-The hike is a loop and can be started from either direction: the first takes you through a blue gate and the second starts with an easy walk up a dirt and gravel path.
-Each route is lovely in its own right; the only big difference is whether you want to see the wax palm trees that the valley is famous for at the beginning or at the end of the hike.
+The hike is about 9 miles (15 km) and generally takes around six hours.
+(It takes far less if you don’t stop for lots of pictures but like… why wouldn’t you stop for photos?)
+The hike is a loop and can be started from either direction: The first takes you through a blue gate and the second starts with an easy walk up a dirt and gravel path.
+Each route is lovely in its own right.
+The only big difference is whether you want to see the wax palm trees that the valley is famous for at the beginning or at the end of the hike.

 Personally, my brother and I are more “save the best for last” types of people, so we set off through the blue gate.